tjhorner/esphome-standing-desk/README.md

 ### Addons

-There is extra functionality outside of the core component that you can add with packages.
+With addons, you can use ESPHome packages to add extra functionality outside of the core component.

 #### Presets